kb2ma/cotel/doc/user-guide.md

 Protocol, Port, and Host define where to send the request.
 Use of `coaps` protocol means to use a DTLS pre-shared key to encrypt the request, as defined in the Local Setup view.
 For Host you may use either an IPv4/IPv6 address or a host name.

-URI Path is encoded as one or more options in the CoAP request, but we provide a single field for ease of use.
+URI Path is provided as a single entry field, and the contents are encoded as one or more Uri-Path options in the CoAP request.
 You may percent-encode characters as UTF-8, in a form like `%A7`.
 The URI Path field does not support inclusion of a query.

 If you select Method as PUT or POST, a Payload field appears, as described in the section below.

-If you select Confirm, and a response is not received within a couple of seconds, the message will be resent using CoAP's exponential backoff mechanism.
+If you check Confirm and a response is not received within a couple of seconds after sending, the message will be resent using CoAP's exponential backoff mechanism.
 Use the Network Log view to follow when a message is resent.

 A Token is included automatically in the request based on the token length defined in the Local Setup view.